guresberat/WeatherApp/README.md

 # WeatherApp

-- An app that show info about your location's wheather.
+- An app that shows info about your location's weather.

 Made this app to exercise and learn about GSON, JSON datas, Retrofit, Dexter, AsyncTask and Shared Preferences.